-Credit management involves more than just reminding customers to pay.
+Credit management (and DSO) involves more than just reminding customers to pay.
 It includes the complete process from order management, credit analyses of customers, fulfillment, and shipping, followed by invoicing, account receivables management, debt collection, and reporting.
 Each step in the process is a touchpoint between the customer and the different business functions of the organization.
 Striking a balance between financial targets and customer experience at these touchpoints is the defining factor for successful credit management.

 The ever-shorter sales en purchase cycle now shifts the emphasis in credit management from monitoring and execution to the prevention of poor payment performance.
 This means determining the customer’s creditworthiness in advance, monitoring customers for credit risks, engaging in customer relations, and detecting late payments in advance.
 Preventing bad debt from rising also involves a close investigation of order management, flawless shipping, and accurate invoicing.

 To keep track of every piece of information that impacts payment of invoices, the access to data in separate information systems is indispensable.
 Customer Relationship Management (CRM) systems list information relating to contacts, agreements, previous interactions, while order management keeps track of received orders via email, sales reps, Internet, or EDI.
 Once the product has been shipped from the DC or warehouse, or the service has been delivered, the invoice is created and sent to the customer for payment.
-Because credit management has an overarching function, unlocking information silos in different business functions is the key to future proof credit management.
+Because credit management has an overarching function, unlocking information silos in different business functions is the key to future proof credit management (and reducing DSO).